idrees11/gnn-topology-ablation/README.md

 ...

+Columns:

-graph_index: Index of the graph in the dataset
+graph_index → Index of the graph in the dataset

-target: Predicted class label (0 or 1)
+target → Predicted class label (0 or 1)

+Your submission file should be named:

+submissions/your_team_name.csv

 🧪 Scoring